bpatzke/taskpaper-el/README.md

 Anything that isn't a Project, Task or Tag is a note.
 Essentially, it's plain text that doesn't start with a hyphen or end in a colon.

+## Ideas and notes

+Check pre-defined faces to see if I should use them.

 ## Authors